MX-Futhark/geoguessr-docs/general-french-toponymy/README.md

 🚧 In a permanent state of being unfinished 🚧

 This document contains maps highlighting toponymical patterns in French commune names.
 Many of those patterns are already well known.
-The maps are based on https://ssz.fr/places/ whose database is out of base, and areas are highlighted on a largely subjective basis.
+The maps are based on https://ssz.fr/places/ whose database is out of date, and areas are highlighted on a largely subjective basis.
 Patterns are provided largely unsorted, and without any sort of etymological explanation.
 Most of them are also missing obvious exceptions.
 Make of that what you will.

 ## Variations of "bourg" / "ville"